Constructing metric spaces from systems of walls: The hyperbolic core

 For example, strongly contracting geodesics are always Morse, but the reverse can fail \cite{rafiverberne:geodesics}.
 In many spaces, though, the two are equivalent \cite{charneysultan:contracting,calvezwiest:morse,sistozalloum:morse}.
 Stability was introduced by Durham--Taylor \cite{durhamtaylor:convex}, who showed that it reformulates \emph{convex cocompactness} for mapping class groups \cite{farbmosher:convex}.
 The curve graph is a universal recognising space for stable subgroups of mapping class groups \cite{kentleininger:shadows}.

 \begin{theorem} Let $S$ be a geodesic space with the property that for each $M$ there exists $D$ such that every $M$--Morse geodesic in $S$ is $D$--strongly contracting.
-Let $X$ be the hyperbolic space constructed above.
+Let $X$ be its hyperbolic core.
 For any group $G$ acting properly coboundedly on $S$, a finitely generated subgroup $H<G$ is stable if and only if its orbit maps on $X$ are quasiisometric embeddings. \end{theorem}

 \begin{proof} Suppose that $H$ is stable in $G$.
 Given $s\in S$ and $g,h\in H$, each geodesic from $gs$ to $hs$ is uniformly Morse.
 By assumption, such a geodesic is therefore uniformly strongly contracting, so by the construction of $\cur S$ and Lemma~\ref{lem:contracting_iff_pass_close} we obtain a sequence of uniformly ball-separated curtains separating $gs$ from $hs$ at a uniform rate.
 This shows that there is some $R$ such that orbit maps of $H$ on $X_R$ are uniform quasiisometric embeddings, and it follows that orbit maps of $H$ on $X$ are uniform quasiisometric embeddings.